liferay/liferay-docs/develop/tutorials/articles/140-assets/04-rendering-an-asset.markdown

         private ServletContext _servletContext;

-5. Set the type of asset that the asset factory will associate with and provide a getter method to retrieve that type.
+5. Set the type of asset that the asset factory associates with and provide a getter method to retrieve that type.
 Also, provide another getter to retrieve the blogs entry class name, which is required: